nathanroark/previous-nathanroark.com/src/content/albums/cynthoni-draining-love-story-in-the-eyes-of-cynthon.md

 ## Thoughts

-A great return for this artist, love the reimagining of this album, can tell how much she has grown artistically and in talent.
+A great return for this artist, love the reimagining of this album.

 ## Track Listing